pellared/otel-logs-talk/outline.md

 I am not an English native speaker.
 But if something is not clear, don't blame my English.
-It simply means I have no idea whay I am talking about.
+It simply means I have no idea what I am talking about.

 ## uname OpenTelemetry